Key Takeaways

 Potential Tax Benefits of a Life Insurance Trust

 Fund a trust with life insurance to enhance your estate's value and protection.
-Get a Free Life Insurance Quote
+Request a Free Life Insurance Quote

 What Are the Potential Drawbacks of a Life Insurance Trust?

-• Cost: Setting up and maintaining a life insurance trust can be expensive.
-You will likely need to pay legal fees to create the trust and to transfer the life insurance policy to the trust.
-You may also need to pay annual administrative fees to maintain the trust.
+- Cost: Setting up and maintaining a life insurance trust can be expensive.
+Legal fees are often required to create the trust and transfer the policy.
+Ongoing administrative fees may also apply.

-• Tax implications: Certain tax implications accompany the use a life insurance trust.
-For example, if you transfer a policy to an ILIT within three years of death, the death benefit may be subject to estate taxes.
+- Tax implications: Using a life insurance trust can involve tax considerations.
+For example, if a policy is transferred to an irrevocable life insurance trust within three years of death, the death benefit may still be included in the grantor’s taxable estate.

-• Risk of lapse: If you don't pay the premiums, the life insurance policy could lapse.
-That would mean no death benefit would be paid out to the beneficiaries.
+- Risk of lapse: If premiums are not paid, the policy can lapse.
+If that happens, no death benefit would be paid to beneficiaries.

 What to Consider Before Choosing a Life Insurance Trust

-• Your age and health: If you are older or in poor health, you may be more likely to die within three years of transferring the policy to an ILIT.
-This could result in the death benefit being subject to estate taxes.
+- Your age and health: If you are older or in poor health, there is a higher chance of passing away within three years of transferring a policy to an ILIT.
+If that happens, the death benefit may still be subject to estate taxes.

-• Your other assets: If you have other assets that are not subject to estate taxes, you may not need to use a life insurance trust to avoid estate taxes.
+- Your other assets: If you already have assets that are not subject to estate taxes, a life insurance trust may offer limited tax advantages.

-• Your family situation: If you have minor children or other dependents, you may want to use a life insurance trust to ensure that they receive the proceeds in a way that is in their best interests.
+- Your family situation: If you have minor children or dependents, a life insurance trust can help manage how and when proceeds are distributed in their best interests.

-Ultimately, the decision of whether or not to use a life insurance trust is a personal one.
-You should weigh the potential benefits and drawbacks carefully and discuss your options with an estate planning attorney.
+Ultimately, deciding whether to use a life insurance trust is a personal choice.
+Weigh the potential benefits and drawbacks carefully and discuss your options with an estate planning attorney.

 The Bottom Line

-Placing a life insurance policy in a trust can help provide estate and tax benefits for you and your beneficiaries.
-However, before setting up a life insurance trust, keep in mind that there are many considerations to make, such as choosing the right type of trust, the financial needs of your beneficiaries and following proper estate planning laws and regulations.
+Placing a life insurance policy in a trust can offer estate and tax advantages for you and your beneficiaries.
+Before setting one up, consider factors such as the type of trust, your beneficiaries’ financial needs, and applicable estate planning laws.

 Establish a life insurance trust to solidify your estate planning.
-Get a Free Life Insurance Quote
+Request a Free Life Insurance Quote

 Frequently Asked Questions